severell/severell-docs/src/main/resources/content/docs/session.md

 ## Introduction

 Sessions provide a way to store information about a user across multiple requests.
-Currently, we only support `JSESSION` but more options are coming.
+Currently, we support memory based sessions and Redis backed session but more options are coming.

 ## Using The Session